its-pointless/gcc_termux/README.txt

 deb [trusted=yes] https://its-pointless.github.io/files/  termux extras
-to sources.list or add a file with it in etc/apt/sources.list.d/ gpg key is https://its-pointless.github.io/pointless.gpg
+to sources.list or add a file with it in etc/apt/sources.list.d/ gpg key is https://its-pointless.github.io/pointless.gpg apt key add pointless.gpg will add the key to apt

+updates
 added boost ledger r-cran
-the mpv has caca enabled and alpine has been updated.
+the mpv-ext is just mpv with caca enabled and alpine has been updated.

 Octave seems to be working fairly well... report bugs???